pauldmccarthy/win-pytreat/talks/introduction/pytreat_intro.md

 ### PyCharm

 PyCharm is a general-purpose Python development environment.
-Unlike Spyder, it does not have an integrated console or variable explorer.
-But it has more tools to help you write code, and better file management/version control integration.
+When compared to Spyder, it is less geared towards interactive analysis, but has better code editing tools (e.g. autocomplete and refactoring), and better file management/version control integration.

 And it is also easy to install - simply download the Community edition from